University of Iceland main building

 Applicants are required to hold a BA, B.Ed. or BS or similar degree from a recognised university with at least a first class grade (7.25) or equivalent.
 In addition, the student’s final project for the completion of the degree must have been awarded a first class grade as well.

-The programme is divided into core courses (60 ECTS) which all students are expected to complete and elective courses (30 ECTS).
-Students, moreover, write a Master's thesis (30 ECTS).
+The program is divided into mandatory courses (40 ECTS) that all students are expected to take, restricted electives (10 ECTS) and electives (40 ECTS).
+Students write a master's thesis (30 ECTS).

 The following documents must accompany an application for this programme: